 Snack List - to have on hand:

-Here are some healthy elderly nutrition snacks to have on hand that are easy to grab and munch on.
+Easy to grab and munch!
 It’s always best to get natural foods, minimally processed, especially from the health food section or store.
-Here are some of our favorites that we always have around:
+Here are some favorites:

 (although they get brown faster) and baby carrots.
 (Both broccoli and

 Bag of organic baby spinach leaves -- Besides putting these into sandwiches, tortilla roll-ups and the like, I eat them straight out of the bag like others eat chips!
 I love them.
 Spinach is also a high antioxidant food and is recommended for good vision, especially preventing macular degeneration.
 Bags of greens make ideal elderly nutrition snacks

 Bag of organic spring greens mix -- Another green leafy snack – which is recommended for good vision.

 Snap pea pods – These raw pea pods come in bags and are naturally a little sweet.
 And crispy.
 Delicious!

 Mini baby carrots – The smallest mini-size carrots are quite thin and are the easiest to bite and chew.

 Red peppers – These need to be washed and cut; especially high in Vitamins C and A. Good for the eyes.
 Peppers of all colors make great elderly nutrition snacks